pygmy-twylyte/amble/amble_script/docs/dsl_creator_handbook.md

   name "Stabilize the Reactor"
-  desc "Restore power to the facility." group required activate when has flag mission:assigned complete when flag complete reactor:calibration fail when has flag mission:aborted
+  desc "Restore power to the facility." group required start when has flag mission:assigned done when flag complete reactor:calibration fail when has flag mission:aborted
 }
 ```